All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Common indications for pharmaceutical chamomile, known for its anti-inflammatory and antispasmodic properties, include diseases of the stomach, gallbladder, and liver.
-Chamomile helps with flatulence and intestinal colic; with a decoction of flowers, rinse your mouth with stomatitis and throat with tonsillitis.
+Common indications for the use of chamomile, known for its anti-inflammatory and antispasmodic properties, include diseases of the stomach, gallbladder and liver.
+Chamomile helps with flatulence and intestinal colic; a decoction of flowers is used to rinse the mouth with stomatitis and the throat with tonsillitis.

-For medicinal purposes, people began to use chamomile (Matricaria chamomilla, Matricaria recutita, Chamaemelum nobile) of the Asteraceae family in antiquity, and today it is a pharmacopoeial plant of almost three dozen countries of the world and is widely used in complementary and alternative medicine.[1]
+For medicinal purposes, people began to use chamomile (Matricaria chamomilla, Matricaria recutita, Chamaemelum nobile) of the Asteraceae family in ancient times, and today it is a pharmacopoeial plant in almost three dozen countries around the world and is widely used in complementary and alternative medicine. [ 1 ]

-Studied the composition of the plant, which includes a number of phenolic compounds, primarily flavonoids and glycosides: apigenin, apigenin-7-O-glucoside, apiin (7,5,4-trioxyflavone), herniarin, quercetin, patuletin, luteolin, myritin; azulene (including chamazulene); proazuleny (matricarine and umbericon); terpenoids (α-bisabolol and its oxides); sesquiterpene lactones; coumarins; phytoestrogens (genistein), glycosylated organic acids, etc.[2]
+The composition of the plant has been studied and includes a number of phenolic compounds, primarily flavonoids and glycosides: apigenin, apigenin-7-O-glucoside, apiin (7,5,4-trioxyflavone), herniarin, quercetin, patuletin, luteolin, myricetin; azulenes (including chamazulene); proazulenes (matricarin and umbericone); terpenoids (α-bisabolol and its oxides); sesquiterpene lactones; coumarins; phytoestrogens (genistein), glycosylated organic acids, etc. [ 2 ]

-We study the pharmacodynamics of biologically active substances, including those that provide the effect of weight loss with excessive deposition of fat.
-Although, like most medicinal plants, the mechanism of action of active substances, which contain chamomile flowers for weight loss, can be synergistic, that is, joint or complementary.
+The pharmacodynamics of biologically active substances, including those that provide a weight loss effect with excess fat deposition, is being studied.
+Although, like most medicinal plants, the mechanism of action of the active substances that chamomile flowers contain for weight loss can be synergistic, that is, joint or complementary.

-The ingested chamomile decoction for weight loss soothes the nerves and improves sleep, which is provided by the flavonoids apigenin and chrysin, which are supposed to bind to receptors of the CNS inhibitory neurotransmitter gamma-aminobutyric acid (GABA).
-[3], [4]Full night sleep is very important for losing weight, since it is in a dream that the synthesis of appetite suppressant serotonin occurs - the “good mood hormone” produced by enterochromaffin intestinal cells and serotonergic neurons of the central nervous system.
+Chamomile tea taken orally for weight loss calms the nerves and improves sleep, which is provided by the flavonoids apigenin and chrysin, which are believed to bind to receptors of the inhibitory neurotransmitter of the central nervous system, gamma-aminobutyric acid (GABA). [ 3 ], [ 4 ] A good night's sleep is very important for weight loss, since it is during sleep that the synthesis of appetite-suppressing serotonin, the "good mood hormone" produced by enterochromaffin cells of the intestine and serotonergic neurons of the central nervous system, occurs.

-In addition, lack of sleep increases the level of cortisol in the blood and, accordingly, the synthesis of the regulating appetite hormone ghrelin, and the level of leptin - a hormone that suppresses hunger, while decreasing.
-Determining the level of ghrelin in people who are overweight has shown that it is below normal, but the content of leptin has been increased since morning.
-[5]
+In addition, lack of sleep increases the level of cortisol in the blood and, accordingly, the synthesis of the appetite-regulating hormone ghrelin, while the level of leptin, a hormone that suppresses the feeling of hunger, decreases.
+Determination of the level of ghrelin in people with excess body weight showed that it is below normal, but the content of leptin is increased in the morning. [ 5 ]

-True, information about the effects of chamomile on the appetite is contradictory.
-Some researchers note that chamomile contains bitterness, stimulating the production of gastric juice, and thereby increases the feeling of hunger.
+True, information regarding the effect of chamomile on appetite is contradictory.
+Some researchers note that chamomile contains bitters that stimulate the production of gastric juice, and thus increases the feeling of hunger.

-Others convince the opposite: tea from chamomile for weight loss not only helps to improve food digestion, helps with nervous dyspepsia and irritation of the intestines, but also reduces appetite - due to an increase in serotonin levels.
-[6]
+Others are convinced of the opposite: chamomile tea for weight loss not only helps improve digestion, helps with nervous dyspepsia and intestinal irritation, but also reduces appetite - due to an increase in serotonin levels. [ 6 ]

-As a result of foreign studies in vitro, it turned out that chamomile tea - due to the effects of the polyphenols of this plant - reduces metabolic stress, weakening postprandial hyperglycemia and carbohydrate absorption, prevents the oxidation of low density lipoproteins (LDL).
+As a result of foreign in vitro studies, it was found that chamomile tea – due to the effect of polyphenols of this plant – reduces metabolic stress, weakening postprandial hyperglycemia and carbohydrate absorption, and prevents the oxidation of low-density lipoproteins (LDL).

 Chamomile polyphenols (apigenin and apigenin-7-O-glucoside) inhibit the protein enzyme of saliva and pancreatic juice α-amylase, which hydrolyzes food polysaccharides.
-It was also found that flavone apigenin (a derivative of 2-phenylbenzo-γ-pyrone) can reduce the phosphorylation of the catalytic enzyme acetyl CoA carboxylase, inhibiting lipid accumulation.
+It has also been established that the flavone apigenin (a derivative of 2-phenylbenzo-γ-pyrone) can reduce the phosphorylation of the catalytic enzyme acetyl-CoA carboxylase, preventing the accumulation of lipids.

-Basic recipes with chamomile for weight loss: tea and decoction for ingestion
+Basic recipes with chamomile for weight loss: tea and decoction for internal use

-Tea is brewed at the rate of - a teaspoon of dried flowers (or one filter bag) per 200 ml of water (the raw material is poured with boiling water and infused in a closed container for a quarter of an hour).
-To prepare the broth, a tablespoon of raw materials is taken in a glass of boiling water, boiled for 5 minutes, the dishes are covered with a lid and kept until cooled.
+Tea is brewed at the rate of one teaspoon of dry flowers (or one filter bag) per 200 ml of water (raw materials are poured with boiling water and infused in a closed container for a quarter of an hour).
+To prepare a decoction, one tablespoon of raw materials is taken per glass of boiling water, boiled for 5 minutes, the container is covered with a lid and kept until cool.

 Hot or cooled tea (150-200 ml) or decoction (100 ml) should be drunk in the morning before breakfast or before the main meal (lunch).

-To improve the taste of the drink, chamomile with lemon is taken for weight loss (a slice of lemon is put in the tea), chamomile with mint or rosemary.
+To improve the taste of the drink, take chamomile with lemon for weight loss (a slice of lemon is put into the tea), chamomile with mint or rosemary.

-Flavonoids, terpenoids, glycosides, saponins and tannins of Hypericum (Hypericum perforatum) help reduce cholesterol and triacylglycerides in the blood by inhibiting their absorption during hyperlipidemia.
-Hypericum tea is drunk for neuralgia, increased anxiety and depression.
+Flavonoids, terpenoids, glycosides, saponins and tannins of St. John's wort (Hypericum perforatum) help reduce cholesterol and triacylglycerides in the blood by inhibiting their absorption in hyperlipidemia.
+St. John's wort tea is drunk for neuralgia, increased anxiety and depression.
 Due to the presence of hypericin and hyperforin, this plant has a pronounced sedative effect.

-Flowers of immortelle sandy (Helichrysum arenarium) have a choleretic effect, and due to the flavonoid naringenin reduce blood cholesterol.
+Flowers of sandy immortelle (Helichrysum arenarium) have a choleretic effect, and due to the flavonoid naringenin, they reduce the cholesterol content in the blood.
 And phenolic compounds of birch buds increase the secretion of bile and increase diuresis.

 Application for children

-Chamomile flowers are part of the natural sedatives for children.
+Chamomile flowers are included in natural sedatives for children.

-But if a child has asthma or is prone to allergies, it is advisable to avoid chamomile, as this can aggravate the symptoms.
+But if your child suffers from asthma or is prone to allergies, it is advisable to avoid chamomile as it may aggravate symptoms.

 Use during pregnancy

-Given the lack of evidence of absolute safety of chamomile for the fetus, this medicinal plant is not recommended for women who are carrying a child, as well as breastfeeding.
-[7]Studies have shown that chamomile stimulates childbirth in post-term pregnancy [8].
-A high level of threatened miscarriage and preterm birth was recorded using chamomile and licorice during pregnancy.[9]
+Given the lack of evidence of absolute safety of chamomile for the fetus, this medicinal plant is not recommended for women who are carrying a child or breastfeeding. [ 7 ] Studies have shown that chamomile stimulates labor in post-term pregnancies [ 8 ].
+High rates of threatened miscarriages and premature births have been reported with the use of chamomile and licorice during pregnancy. [ 9 ]

 Read more –

-A decoction or chamomile tea for weight loss is contraindicated in case of hypersensitivity to this plant or its intolerance due to allergy to flower pollen of plants of the Asteraceae family; with gastritis and gastric ulcer with low acidity; in chronic bowel disease with diarrhea and painful periods with an increased amount of discharge.
-[10]
+Chamomile decoction or tea for weight loss is contraindicated in case of hypersensitivity to this plant or its intolerance due to allergy to flower pollen of plants of the Asteraceae family; in case of gastritis and gastric ulcer with low acidity; in case of chronic intestinal disorder with diarrhea and painful menstruation with increased amount of discharge. [ 10 ]

 Chamomile is not used for mental disorders.